Talbot’s mission statement outlines how we ensure that our curriculum is rich, relevant and secures deep learning.

 - Ensuring that teaching is based on high expectations and high standards.

-- Securing teaching tasks which primarily ensure that learning is retained.
+- Using teaching tasks which primarily ensure that learning is retained.
 Over time, there will be a deep and secure body of knowledge learnt by all pupils.

 - Effective in blending subjects into the Connected Curriculum, thereby making meaningful, deep links between subjects.

 - Based on questions used to engage pupils in the Connected Curriculum.
 This helps them to shape future learning opportunities.

 - Established in teaching strategies that are based on research evidence, which meet the context of our school.
-These include Growth Mindsets, Talk Matters and Metacognition.
+These include Growth Mindsets, Vocabulary and Understanding, Talk Matters and Metacognition.